 What We DoAccording to the Women's Philanthropy Institute, in the last 15 years, only 1.2% of publicly-announced philanthropic gifts are directed toward women and girls' causes.
 This is why Jewish Women's Fund of Atlanta is so critical.
 We are the only organization in Atlanta solely focused on social change for Jewish women and girls.
-Launched in 2012, Jewish Women’s Fund of Atlanta changes that reality by expanding opportunities in the lives of Jewish women and girls with grants, advocacy, and education through a gender lens.
+Launched in 2012, Jewish Women’s Fund of Atlanta expands opportunities in the lives of Jewish women and girls with grants, advocacy, and education through a gender lens.
 Jewish women and girls are at the center of the JWFA mission.
 As a hands-on, collaborative organization, and the Atlanta women’s fund for Jewish philanthropy, we take a unique approach to philanthropic work.
 We encourage our Trustees to directly determine how their donations are invested in Jewish grants.
 To achieve our vision, we apply strategic and innovative grant-making, education, advocacy, and leadership development to create lasting, system-wide changes.

 JWFA Commitment to Social Change Philanthropy Through a Gender Lens:

 Social change philanthropy focuses on the root causes of problems, working to improve conditions that lead to inequality.
 This approach is unlike traditional charity, which often seeks to address only the symptoms of societal problems.
 JWFA seeks to promote change by addressing the underlying obstacles that impede the full participation of Jewish women and girls in society and by helping Jewish women and girls gain the tools they need to help themselves.
 As part of this mission, JWFA encourages the active participation of women and girls in the governance of organizations we support.

 By using a gender lens, JWFA builds on the needs, strengths, perspectives, and experiences of Jewish women and girls.
 A gender focus recognizes that the needs of females may differ from those of males, and that we must pay deliberate attention to gender as an important component of diversity when creating, implementing, and evaluating programs.
 Gender-sensitive programs demonstrate an understanding of – and an ability to meet – Jewish women’s and girls’ needs.